Blue Peter: Pets

 The Blue Peter pets are the animals who regularly appear on the programme.
 These include dogs, cats, parrots and tortoises.
-John Noakes was almost famous for his work with a dog called Shep.
-Among the most recent Blue Peter pets are two cats, one called Socks and one called Cookie; and one tortoise called Shelley.
+Blue Peter pets have included a cat called Socks and another cat called Cookie; and one tortoise called Shelley.
 Dog Mabel retired on 30 March 2010 after 14 years on the show.
 Barney, a red setter-dachshund, made his TV debut on Tuesday 22 September 2009, and left four years later at the same time as his owner, presenter Helen Skelton.
 Lucy, a golden retriever, died aged 13 in late March 2011.

 In July 2013, Socks and Cookie made their final appearance in the studio in Salford, as (like Shelley the tortoise) they live in London, but they are still regarded as part of the programme team.
 Trained Guide Dog Iggy, who joined in 2014, still appears regularly.
 In 2019, new dog (Beagle-Basset Hound cross) Henry joined the team.
 They are attended by resident vet Dr Rory Cowlam.